Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Introduction

-Quantum cloud computing is an innovative research at the interface of maths, computer science and physics, which promises revolutionary improvements in communications and computations, dealing with tasks that are impossible for traditional computers.
-Quantum cloud computing is a distributed system composed of quantum computer as server and simple quantum devices as clients that exchange quantum information and computing instructions through quantum channel and classical channel.
-It will be convenient for clients to rent quantum computing resources to achieve desired quantum computation.
+\IEEEPARstart{Q}{uantum} cloud computing is a promising computing paradigm that can bring revolutionary improvements in communications and computations, as well as deal with tasks that are computationally impossible for traditional computers.
+Quantum cloud computing is a distributed system composed of quantum computers as servers and simple quantum devices as clients that exchange quantum information and computing instructions through quantum and classical channels.
+It allows clients to utilize remote quantum computing resources to achieve their desired quantum computation.
 However, classical communication network protocols can not ensure the security of quantum information and computation.
-One possible solution to address this problem is via the Blind Quantum Computation (BQC) protocol supported by quantum cloud computing, which enables a client(say Alice) with limited quantum technology to delegate a computing task to a remote quantum server(say Bob) while ensuring computing information privacy\cite{childs2005secure,arrighi2006blind,broadbent2009universal}.
-In recent years, a number of BQC protocols have been proposed\cite{dunjko2012blind,Zhao2017Blind,Zhao2018Finite,Zhao2020fault,kashefi2021classical,shan2021multi}.
-Among these protocols, Universal Blind Quantum Computation (UBQC) is of particular interest as it not only can guarantee that Alice's inputs, outputs and quantum algorithms are unknown to server while delegating computation, but also only requires Alice to prepare the single photon states.
+One possible solution to address this problem is to design a Blind Quantum Computation (BQC) protocol for quantum cloud computing.
+BQC enables a client (say Alice) with limited quantum resources to delegate a computing task to a remote quantum server (say Bob) while ensuring privacy during the computing process~\cite{childs2005secure,arrighi2006blind,broadbent2009universal}.
+In recent years, a number of BQC protocols have been proposed~\cite{dunjko2012blind,Zhao2017Blind,Zhao2018Finite,Zhao2020fault,kashefi2021classical,shan2021multi}.
+Among these protocols, Universal Blind Quantum Computation (UBQC) is of particular interest as it not only can guarantee that Alice's inputs, outputs, and quantum algorithms are private to Bob but also only requires Alice to prepare single photon states for easy realization.

+However, in realistic situation, qubits and quantum gates can be easily affected by environmental and device noise, which will cause qubits and quantum gates to have rotational errors.
+Furthermore, with the increase in quantum computing scale, errors caused by noise have a significant impact on the security and reliability of quantum computing.
+Currently, it has been always a formidable technical challenge to realize a large-scale quantum computation.
+Fortunately, Noisy Intermediate-Scale Quantum (NISQ) will be available in the near future, which can help quantum computers with 50-100 qubits (and hopefully a higher number of qubits) to perform tasks that surpass classical computers~\cite{preskill2018quantum}.